About NIC

 Credit(s): 3

 This course building on the foundational knowledge provided in MAST 111, Administrative Skills for Medical Assistants I, will provide students with a more in-depth understanding of the administrative aspects of working in a medical office environment.
-Students will learn the medical assistant?s role in medical records management using paper and electronic formats.
-The course will provide an introduction to health insurance programs, health care billing systems, medical office bookkeeping systems and banking services.
-Students will engage in job preparation activities such as: job search, completing applications, creating a resume and mock interviews.
-Lecture: 2 hours per week Lab: 3 hours per week
+Students will learn the medical assistant's role in medical records management using paper and electronic formats.
+The course will provide an introduction to health insurance programs, health care coding and billing systems, medical office bookkeeping systems and banking services.
+Students will engage in job preparation activities such as: job search, completing applications, creating a resume, and mock interviews.

 Prerequisites: